graydon/ivy-notes/markdown/verification condition.md

 Anywhere a proof is required but not provided, it is equivalent to there being a proof consisting of `tactic vcgen`.

-Verification conditions in IVy are generated from the calculus of [[weakest liberal precondition|weakest liberal preconditions]].
+Verification conditions in Ivy are generated from the calculus of [[weakest liberal precondition|weakest liberal preconditions]].

 For example, the following program: